 Email and phone phishing scams are commonplace in the modern age.
 Their goal is to trick you into providing personal information, such as bank account numbers or personally identifying data, that can be used to commit fraud or identify theft.
 But thanks to spam filters and call screening, many phishing scams now go ignored.

 However, there’s a new form of phishing scam taking advantage of Google Calendar, a tool that over a billion Google users have access to every day.
-Scammers are now using Google Calendar meeting invites to bypass spam filters and deliver scams right to your inbox.
+Scammers are now using Google Calendar meeting invites to bypass spam filters and deliver scams right to your inbox, according to ABC Action News.

 How Scammers are Getting by Spam Filters